kathysledge/smig/docs/index.md

 ## What is smig?

 **smig** is a schema migration tool for [SurrealDB](https://surrealdb.com).
-You define your database structure in JavaScript or TypeScript, and **smig** figures out what SQL to run to make your database match.
+You define your database structure in TypeScript, and **smig** figures out what SurrealQL (SQL) to run to make your database match.

-Think of it like this: instead of writing SQL migrations by hand, you describe what your database should look like, and **smig** works out the steps to get there.
+Think of it like this: instead of writing SurrealQL migrations by hand, you describe what your database should look like, and **smig** works out the steps to get there.

 ```typescript
 import { defineSchema, string, datetime, index } from 'smig';